RentsByDean/ghost-launcher/docs/DEPLOY_AWS.md

 # AWS Deployment (Amplify Hosting)

-This project is a monorepo (`apps/web`) using Next.js (App Router).
+This project is a monorepo (root Next.js app + `packages/*` workspaces).
 The simplest way to deploy on AWS is Amplify Hosting, which supports Next.js SSR out of the box.

 ## 1) Prepare the repo
 - We removed Heroku artifacts (`Procfile`, `heroku-postbuild`).